Updated June 2026

 Where asbestos can be found

-Although asbestos is predominately found in older homes and buildings, it may also be where you least expect it and can be easily transferred into your home without you knowing.
+Although asbestos is predominantly found in older homes and buildings, it may also be where you least expect it and can be easily transferred into your home without you knowing.

-The substance can be found in recyclable materials for building products, such as brick and concrete, roadbase and wood chips.
+The substance can be found in recyclable materials for building products, such as brick, concrete, road base, and wood chips.

 Despite it being banned, some contaminated materials, usually ‘fibro’ sheeting fragments, can still end up in recyclable products rather than a waste facility.
 Recyclers are strict in mitigating this, but sometimes the material gets through.